stegowl-tut/IMP-Links-For-Android-Devlopment/README.md

 # IMP-Links-For-Android-Devlopment
 In this repo.
-I am put imp links which can help anyone to find assets for developing Android App
+I will put imp links which can help anyone to find assets for developing Android App

  - [Devlopers' Training By Google](http://developer.android.com/training/index.html)
 	-	This is the link for begginers and trainees for developing Android App.
 On this link you will find example codes and explenation of these code by google.